Bradbury, California

 Bradbury is a city in the San Gabriel Valley region of Los Angeles County, California, United States.
 It is located in the foothills of the San Gabriel Mountains below Angeles National Forest.
 Bradbury is bordered by the city of Monrovia to the west and south, and Duarte to the south and east.
 The population was 921 at the 2020 census, down from 1,048 at the 2010 census.
 The city has three distinct areas—the Bradbury Estates, which is a gated community consisting of 5 acre minimum estates; Woodlyn Lane, which is also a gated community with minimum 2 acre lots; and the balance of the city, which is not gated, which has lots generally ranging in size from 7500 sqft to 1 acre.
-A significant portion of the properties in Bradbury Estates and Woodlyn Lane are zoned for horses, and several horse ranches still exist within these communities today.
+A significant portion of the properties in Bradbury Estates and Woodlyn Lane is zoned for horses, and several horse ranches still exist in these communities today.